VMBlakelock/destination-date-night/README.md

 ### Devices tested

+On final testing session the below devices where used here are the outcomes.

 Mobile:
 - Android - Samsung Galaxy A40 - Outcome: Site works perfectly.
 No bugs found.
 All is responsive.
 - Android - Samsung Galaxy A20 - Outcome: Site works perfectly.
 No bugs found.
 All is responsive.
 - Android - Samsung Galaxy S10 - Outcome: Site works perfectly.
 No bugs found.
 All is responsive.

 Laptop:
 - Toshiba Satellite C850 - Outcome: Site works perfectly.
 No bugs found.
-All everything is responsive.
+All is responsive.

 ## Evaluation